junxit/us-congress-code/title-29/chapter-15/sec-671a.md

 ### References in Text

 The Occupational Safety and Health Act of 1970, referred to in subsecs. (c)(1)(B)(i)(II) and (d)(2), is Pub.
 L. 91–596, Dec.
 29, 1970, 84 Stat.
-1590, as amended, which is classified principally to this chapter.
+1590, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under section 651 of this title and Tables.

 ### Codification